project-chip/connectedhomeip/docs/style/CODING_STYLE_GUIDE.md

 By doing this, you are effectively forcing every other module that includes the header to also be using the namespace.
 This causes namespace pollution and generally defeats the purposes of namespaces.
-Fully-qualified symbols should be used instead.
+Fully-qualified symbols or namespace blocks should be used instead.

 #### Classes / objects not exposed in a header should be in an anonymous namespace